- “Shire” shall mean the Shire of Merredin, being the owner of the Cummins Theatre and adjacent Tivoli room, bar, kitchen.

 The fundamental right to participate equally in the community is protected under the Western Australian Equal Opportunity Act (1984), and the Australian Government’s Disability Discrimination Act (1992).
 These acts make it unlawful to discriminate against a person who requires the assistance of a companion as it increases the financial burden on the disabled.

 For more information please visit www.companioncard.org.au

 12 CONTROL AND USE OF THE VENUE

-The general administration and control of the Venue is vested in the Theatre Manager who shall exercise absolute discretionary power for the good order and control of such premises.
+The general administration and control of the Venue is vested in Theatre Management who shall exercise absolute discretionary power for the good order and control of such premises.

-- The Theatre Manager shall have complete control and supervision over all means of entry and exit into the building and over the opening of doors and the admission of the public and the hirer or her/his representative shall act under his direction in this respect.
+- Theatre Management shall have complete control and supervision over all means of entry and exit into the building and over the opening of doors and the admission of the public and the hirer or her/his representative shall act under his direction in this respect.

-- Any volunteers or private attendants engaged by the hirer of the Venue will work at the discretion of the Theatre Manager whose instructions will be obeyed at all times.
+- Any volunteers or private attendants engaged by the hirer of the Venue will work at the discretion of Theatre Management whose instructions will be obeyed at all times.

 - The hirer will use the Venue in conformity with all laws, regulations or by-laws applicable thereto and not allow to take place therein any performance which in the view of the Shire is unsuitable, objectionable or dangerous.

 - The hirer will ensure the dressing rooms and stage area of the auditorium are vacated no longer than three quarters of an hour after the conclusion of a performance.

 - The hirer will dismantle and remove his production after the show on the last performance of the season so as to leave an entirely clear stage by 8:00am the following day or otherwise with the agreement of Theatre Management.